ballerina-attic/microservices-observability/README.md

 - Duration against Time graph shows total time taken by each request to respond.
 You can identify a delay in a selected service at a given time by this.
 - Request count to the selected service and operation is the number of traces.
-- Can filter results further by, Min Duration, Max Duration, Tags.
+- You can filter results further by, Min Duration, Max Duration, Tags.
 If you want to identify if a service has taken any longer than 500ms to respond, or number of requests that has been succeeded (`http.status_code=200`), can use these filters.

 Expand a trace :